TiborThompson/Ellie_by_Eloquent/Deployment.md

 PROPOSED AWS DEPLOYMENT STRATEGY

 This document outlines a potential strategy for deploying the app on AWS.
-It's a straightforward approach that I believe is a good fit because it's production-ready, secure, and easy for a small team to manage.
+It's a straightforward approach that if executed well would be production-ready, secure, and simple for a small team to manage.

 Core Components: